Nu-SCPTheme/scipnet/README.md

 * `INCLUDE_CORE_JS` - Include the `core-js` library.
 The default for this is option is `true`.
 If set to `false`, the browserify bundle will not include `core-js`.
 This will reduce the size of the bundle by a significant amount; however, compatibility with browsers libaries will be lost.
 * `MINIFY` - Run the `terser` minification library to reduce the bundle's file size if set to `true`.
 See the Minification section above for more information.
+* `PROMISE_TYPE` - Set the promise library used in the frontend.
+The following options are accepted:
+  * `bluebird` - Uses [petkaantonov/bluebird](https://github.com/petkaantonov/bluebird).
+This is the default.
+  * `default` - Uses the default promise in the environment.
+This may cause failures on browsers where `Promise` is not automatically defined.
+  * `corejs` - Uses the promise polyfill from the [core-js](https://github.com/zloirock/core-js) library.
+  * `es6` - Uses [stefanpenner/es6-promise](https://github.com/stefanpenner/es6-promise).
+Before using this, you must first run `npm i es6-promise`.
+  * `then` - Uses [then/promise](https://github.com/then/promise).
+Before using this, you must first run `npm i promise`.

 ## License